coletonodonnell/coleton.io/content/posts/algo.md

 ##### `swap`

-It can be assumed that this swpa method will be included with every implementation from here onwards (when required):
+It can be assumed that this swap method will be included with every implementation from here onwards (when required):

 ```cpp
 void swap(int* x, int* y) {